Unidata/tds/docs/src/public/userguide/pages/thredds/ViewersRef.md

 http://myhost:8080/wmsView/show?dataset=http://myhost:8080/thredds/wcs/tvss/ds2.nc
 ~~~

-If your server is publically accessible, this example calls the some.tds.edu validator service for your dataset, using opendap.
+If your server is publicly accessible, this example calls the some.tds.edu validator service for your dataset, using OPeNDAP.
 The dataset page now looks something like:

 {% include image.html file="tds/reference/viewers/validateViewer.png" alt="Viewer with Data Access" caption="" %}